redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 ### Regulatory Cover, Bankruptcy Remoteness, and User Rights

-This set of modifiers assesses the regulatory and legal safeguards underpinning a stablecoin’s reserve structure, focusing on the strength of investor protections in normal operations and insolvency scenarios.
-It considers the issuer’s licensure achievements, bankruptcy remoteness of the reserve assets, and user rights as per the terms.
+This set of modifiers assesses the regulatory and legal safeguards underpinning a stablecoin's reserve structure, focusing on the strength of investor protections in normal operations and insolvency scenarios.
+It considers the issuer's licensure achievements, bankruptcy remoteness of the reserve assets, and user rights as per the terms.
 By evaluating these dimensions, the set of modifiers distinguishes stablecoins having strong regulatory and legal foundations from those having limited or unclear recourse mechanisms for token holders.

 #### Regulatory Cover and Bankruptcy Remoteness